 Are local boards of education needed?

 The U.S. Supreme Court has said education is perhaps the most important function of state and local governments.
-Our system of local school districts and boards of education epitomizes representative and participatory government--citizens elected from their community making decisions about educational programs based on community needs, values and expectations.
+Our system of local school districts and boards of education epitomizes representative and participatory government--citizens elected from their community make decisions about educational programs based on community needs, values, and expectations.
 Local boards of education also allow for community participation in that decision-making process.
-Boards of Education not only represent the public, but also translate the needs of students into policies, plans and goals that will be supported by the community.
+Boards of Education not only represent the public but also translate the needs of students into policies, plans, and goals that will be supported by the community.